numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

-Overall, it seem rather than reducing the complexity, i.e. by merging the two distinct type hierarchies, making scalars instances of DTypes would add complexity for the user and make the implementation more complex.
+Overall, it seem rather than reducing the complexity, i.e. by merging the two distinct type hierarchies, making scalars instances of DTypes would increase the complexity of both the design and implementation.

-A possible future path may be to instead simplify the current NumPy scalars to be much simpler objects which largely derived their behaviour from the datatypes.
+A possible future path may be to instead simplify the current NumPy scalars to be much simpler objects which largely derive their behaviour from the datatypes.

 C-API for creating new Datatypes (3)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^